What you need to know about salmonella

 Though eating a suspicious food and having classic symptoms can suggest salmonellosis, a lab has to analyze a stool sample in order to be sure.
 It may sound gross to collect a sample of your own poop, but Dr. Park says many infections don’t get counted because people don’t get diagnosed.

-People typically recover from salmonellosis on their own within two to seven days, but dehydration is a risk.
+People typically recover from salmonellosis on their own within four to seven days, but dehydration is a risk.
 Make sure you drink plenty of fluids and get enough electrolytes.
 If you can’t keep fluids down, you need to go to a hospital for IV fluids.
 Check with an HCP before taking any over-the-counter medications.
 Some anti-diarrheal medicines may actually prolong diarrhea caused by Salmonella.

 How to avoid infection